gc-na/cshellwiki.github.io/wiki/snap_english.md

-# [Linux] Bash snap usage: Manage software packages
+# [Linux] C Shell (csh) snap <Usage equivalent in English>: Manage software packages

 ## Overview
-The `snap` command is a package management tool used in Linux to install, remove, and manage snap packages.
-Snap packages are self-contained applications that include all their dependencies, making them easy to install and maintain across different Linux distributions.
+The `snap` command is used to manage software packages in the Snap format, which allows for easy installation, updating, and removal of applications in a secure and isolated environment.
+Snap packages are designed to work across various Linux distributions, making software management more consistent and straightforward.

 ## Usage
 The basic syntax of the `snap` command is as follows: